JoshuaCodaRivco/JoshuaCodaRivco/README.md

 - 👋 Hi, I’m @JoshuaCodaRivco
 - 👀 I’m interested in ...
 Python
 - 🌱 I’m currently learning ...
 Python, Dart
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... anything
-- 📫 How to reach me ...
+- 📫 How to reach me ... jcoda@rivco.org

 <!---
 JoshuaCodaRivco/JoshuaCodaRivco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.